 The town got its start with the name of “Mission” in 1873, named for the log church built by the Catholic missionary Father Grassi.
 In 1904, it was decided that a name change was necessary because there was another “Mission” in Washington State.
 Judge James H. Chase suggested the name Cashmere, comparing the town’s natural beauty to the Kashmir region on the border of India and Pakistan.

-Cashmere has a small downtown area which is home to businesses like Brian’s Bulldog Pizza and the adjoining bowling alley, Cashmere Valley Bank, Doane’s Valley Pharmacy, Clifford’s Hardware, Club Crow, and The Pioneer House.
+Cashmere has a small downtown area which is home to businesses like That Pizza Place and the adjoining bowling alley, Cashmere Valley Bank, Doane’s Valley Pharmacy, Clifford’s Hardware, Club Crow, and The Pioneer House.
 Cashmere businesses are featured on the website for the Cashmere Chamber of Commerce.

 Heading East out of town takes you down through the historic neighborhood of Cottage Avenue and its collection of Craftsman homes.
 (Neighboring streets include Elberta, Norman, Douglas and Vine.)